tilt-dev/tilt.build/docs/manual_update_control.md

 The behavior described above is `TriggerMode: Auto` (Tilt's default); that is, updates are _automatically_ triggered whenever Tilt detects a change to a relevant file.

-Now there's another way of doing things: `TriggerMode: Manual`.
-The UI will show you when Tilt has detected changes relevant to your resource, but it's up to you to _manually_ trigger the update, by means of a button in the UI.
+There's another way of doing things: `TriggerMode: Manual`.
+Tilt will still monitor file changes associated with your resources, but instead of automatically rebuilding and/or deploying every time a relevant file changes, Tilt will simply indicate in the UI that files have changed, and give you a button that you can use to kick off the update.

 ## How to Set TriggerMode
 You can change the trigger mode(s) of your resources in your Tiltfile in two different ways: